oracle-livelabs/oci/healthcare-innovations/ai-vision/analytics-reports/analytics-reports.md

 ![Analytics Cloud](images/analytics-reports-4.png " ")

+> **Note** 1: For Clinical Trials Dataset you can google search for *Clinical Trials Dataset* and choose the dataset of your choice. from CSV dataset file create table

 ## Task 2: Log in to Oracle Analytics Cloud Instance

 Log in to Analytics Cloud Instance, Click on **Console**